 The Information View shows information objects and the relationships between them.
 The information objects in this view correspond to those shown in the Functional View.

-As this viewpoint is not supported by RASDS, a form of entity relationship diagram is used, based on simplified UML class diagram notation.
+RASDS does not supply a recommended representation for the Information Viewpoint, so in this document a form of entity relationship diagram is used, based on simplified UML class diagram notation.
 In the context of the ASL ADD, the types or classes of information object are identified, but their detailed structure is not elaborated.
-Information classes can therefore represented as a simple rounded rectangle containing the name of the information class (or an abbreviation of it), connected by standard UML relationships to other information classes.
+Information classes can therefore be represented as a simple rounded rectangle containing the name of the information class (or an abbreviation of it), connected by standard UML relationships to other information classes.